 - 1. Response efforts to the COVID-19 pandemic are locally executed, state managed, and federally supported. - 2.
-Everyone should follow guidance from the Centers for Disease Control and Prevention (CDC), as well as state and local government officials, regarding strategies to limit disease spread. - 3.
+Critical infrastructure workers and employers should follow guidance from the Centers for Disease Control and Prevention (CDC), as well as state and local government officials, regarding strategies to limit disease spread. - 3.
 Employers must comply with applicable Occupational Safety and Health Administration (OSHA) requirements for protecting critical infrastructure workers who remain on or return to the job during the COVID-19 pandemic.
-As the nation relies on these workers to protect public health, safety, and community well-being, they must be protected from exposure to and infection with the virus so that they can continue to carry out
+As the nation relies on these workers to protect public health, safety, and community well-being, they must be protected from exposure to and infection with the virus so that they can continue to carryout their responsibilities.
+OSHA has guidance and enforcement information for workplaces at www.osha.gov/coronavirus.